 It is an antiseptic and an expectorant.
 It disinfects the respiratory system, because it evaporates through it, and relieves coughing.
 It helps with sarcasm catarrh, inflammation of the trachea and bronchial tubes with accompanying persistent cough, as well as in pertussis and pertussis.

 Teas can be a big help when your stomach hurts.
 So if we repeat, what tea is good for stomach aches?
 Ginger, chamomile, mint and anise tea should calm your stomach and guts for you to feel better.
 If you will suffer from abdominal pain more than a few days, you should visit a doctor.

-These four teas are proven to help with digestion problems as they have active ingredients that affect digestive organs.
-Nevertheless, don’t drink them too much, you know what people say, what is too much isn’t good for nobody.
+These four herbs are proven to help with digestion problems as they have active ingredients that affect digestive organs.
+Nevertheless, don’t drink their preparations too much, you know what people say, what is too much isn’t good for no one.